What grows in low desert Arizona gardens in January? I’ll show you. All of these pictures come from my garden in Mesa, Arizona.

 When chosen carefully, most annuals will do well in our cooler winter and spring seasons.
 As temperatures heat up, these annuals will die.
 Keep a garden journal of what worked in the past and what didn’t.

-Herbs in the Arizona garden in January
+Herbs in the low desert Arizona garden in January

 Parsley is an annual herb that grows well in the cool-season and until it gets hot in the summer.
 Harvest often.

 Garlic chives are a reliable perennial herb in Arizona.
 Consider finding a spot to tuck them in and around your garden this month.
 If you have garlic chives growing in your garden, January is a good time to divide the overgrown clumps.
-Garlic chives should be covered during freezing temperatures.

-Arizona garden in January to-do list:
+Low desert Arizona garden in January to-do list: